 Microsoft does typically send rejection emails, however, it may take up to 90 days for a recruiter to review your profile or application.
 So, whether it be for regular employment or internship, if you haven’t heard back from Microsoft in 3 months, you’ve probably been rejected.

 Three months can be a long time for people to keep waiting for one company, so the best thing to do here is to keep applying to other companies.
-Unless you want to work for Microsoft specifically or have a lot of time on your hands, it’s best to keep moving and apply at other FAANG companies, or a smaller company.
+Unless you want to work for Microsoft specifically or have a lot of time (and lots of options) on your hands, it’s best to keep moving and apply at other tech companies.

 Typical Requirements Needed to Apply at Microsoft